assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

    LastFlag is set to 1.

 A Salt Channel session also ends if a peer receives a packet that does not follow the protocol.
-This can happen if, but is not limited to cases where either one of the signatures in M3 or M4 cannot be verified, if a peer receives an EncryptedMessage with a Body field that cannot be decrypted, if the PacketType field value in the header does not match the expected value.
+This can happen, but is not limited to, if either one of the signatures in M3 or M4 cannot be verified, if a peer receives an EncryptedMessage with a Body field that cannot be decrypted, if the PacketType field value in the header does not match the expected value.
+If such an error occurs the peer that received the bad packet must immediately close the Salt Channel without notifying the peer that sent the packet.
+It is up to the implementation and/or the code that uses the Salt Channel to decide if the underlying layer is closed or not.

 Message details
 ===============

-The message detail sections that follow describe how a message is represented as an array of bytes.
-The size of a message is always known from the underlying layer.
+This section describes how the different message and packet types are defined as an array of bytes.
+The size of a packet is always known from the underlying layer.
 When the layer below is a stream (like TCP for example) each message is prefixed with the byte size of the message as described in the section "Salt Channel over a stream".